-TMJ and Bruxism in Houston
+TMJ and Bruxism in Memorial, TX

 Frequent headaches, chronic neck and shoulder pain, or clicking and popping in your jaw are all signs that your jaw joint may not be functioning correctly and you might have a temporomandibular joint (TMJ) disorder.
 TMJ disorders (referred to as TMD) can also cause other chronic conditions, including ringing in the ears and dizziness.

 Some people who suffer from TMJ problems may experience a combination of symptoms that can become quite debilitating and significantly affect the quality of their lives.
 The good news is that you don’t have to live with the discomfort of these chronic symptoms.
-Getting an accurate TMD diagnosis at GB Dental in Houston means that we can provide treatment that will end your pain for good and help you reclaim your healthy life.
+Getting an accurate TMD diagnosis at GB Dental in Memorial means that we can provide treatment that will end your pain for good and help you reclaim your healthy life.

 - What is the difference between TMJ and TMD?

 - What are some of the signs of TMD?